ESNFranceG33kTeam/Universe/README.md

 ## Patch Notes

-For the development of ESNbang!, we use the [semantic versioning](http://semver.org/).
+For the development of Universe, we use the [semantic versioning](http://semver.org/).

 These patch notes only cover patches up to 0.2.1.
-For later patches, please check [the releases](https://github.com/ESNFranceG33kTeam/esnbang/releases).
+For later patches, please check [the releases system](https://github.com/ESNFranceG33kTeam/Universe/releases).

 * **[0.x.x] DEVELOPMENT VERSION**